Project-Alpaca/LKP/README.md

 Microcontroller board for use with LKP electrode boards.
 Supports up to 32 channel of self capacitance input.
 Includes a WS281x LED driver channel with protection resistor.
 Supports I2C or UART as communication methods.

+For sample firmware for use with LKP-Core, see [LKP-FW](https://github.com/Project-Alpaca/LKP-FW).

 ### Pin mapping

 I/O port: